For marketers, time spent with prospects can be priceless. It’s why event marketing is crucial

 The Leadfamly booth was buzzing with energy, happy visitors, and a long queue.
 Our colleagues found this to be a great way to start a conversation with potential customers.

 First, it’s nice if everyone wins something, even if it’s a chocolate bar or discount code.
 Especially if you use a Luck game like a Wheel Of Fortune or a Slot Machine, rather than a Skill game like a Memory Game, Puzzle, or Drop Game.

 Here are four more tips:

 Look at technology you’ll use and determine your goal or KPI (key performance indicator).
 Ask yourself, why are we going to this event?

-For many clients (and ourselves), we often want to collect marketing permissions or create awareness.
-When this is the case, it’s best to use a Luck game, or what we call a High Converter.
+For many customers (and ourselves), we often want to collect marketing permissions or create awareness.
+When this is the case, it’s best to use a Luck game.
 We’ve found that they are quick and work well on a big screens that are usually used at events.

 Speak to event organizers about regulations for screens, what can be at the booth or stand, how strong the WiFi will be, etc. Figure out if you’ll have a touch screen or keyboard and how you can ensure the game will work at the venue.

 If you are renting equipment, reach out to your vendor and test a prototype of your game on the screen.
 Make sure that it works, it’s responsive, and that it will reflect your brand the way you want it to.
 Once you’ve settled on the technology and the game concept, then build the game.